 Co-designing with youth to support better mental health outcomes in Arabic-speaking communities

-We partnered with Beyond Blue and Arabic-speaking youth to co-design a compelling campaign aimed at destigmatising mental health challenges and empowering young people to help themselves and their community to access support.
+We worked with Beyond Blue and Arabic-speaking youth to co-design a compelling campaign aimed at destigmatising mental health challenges and empowering young people to help themselves and their community to access support.

 Working together with Beyond Blue the following outcomes were achieved: